Skip to main content

 console.log('Transaction fee:', tx.transactionFee);

-Fee Payment Contracts (FPC) are contracts that pay on your behalf, usually accepting a different token than fee-juice.
-Since fee-juice is non-transferrable on Aztec, this will likely be the most used way to pay for fees.
+Fee Payment Contracts (FPC) pay fees on your behalf, typically accepting a different token than Fee Juice.
+Since Fee Juice is non-transferable on L2, FPCs are the most common fee payment method.

-You can derive the Sponsored FPC address just by knowing its deployment parameters and salt (which defaults to 0
+You can derive the Sponsored FPC address from its deployment parameters and salt (which defaults to 0):

 import { SponsoredFPCContract } from "@aztec/noir-contracts.js/SponsoredFPC";